-If you have questions about the product, need assistance with identity restoration or would like an alternative to enrolling in Experian IdentityWorks online, please contact Experian's customer care team at 877-288-8057 by November 16, 2020.
-Be prepared to provide engagement number as proof of eligibility for the identity restoration services by Experian.
+If you have questions about the product, need assistance with identity restoration or would like an alternative to enrolling in Experian Identity Works online, please contact Experian's customer care team at as proof of eligibility

+Be prepared to provide engagement number for the identity restoration services by Experian.

-ADDITIONAL DETAILS REGARDING YOUR 12-MONTH EXPERIAN IDENTITYWORKS CREDIT 3B MEMBERSHIP:
+ADDITIONAL DETAILS REGARDING YOUR EXPERIAN IDENTITYWORKS Membership:

-A credit card is not required for enrollment in Experian IdentityWorks Credit 3B.
+A credit card is not required for enrollment in Experian IdentityWorks.